 Students are encouraged to explore the options available at BOCES starting in 9th grade.
 Students will work with their School Counselor and teachers to ensure they are on an academic path that prepares them for this educational program.
 In 10th grade, students may be allowed to visit the CTE programs at BOCES.
 After this visit, students will meet with their School Counselor to discuss their goals and the educational path they wish to take.
-Students must be academically successful and have their required credits before enrolling in a CTE program.
+Students must have earned all required 9th and 10th grade credits (be at junior status of 10.5 credits) before starting in a CTE program.